freya022/BotCommands-Website/docs/using-components.md

 !!!
 Example
     === "Kotlin"
-        In Kotlin, we can use extensions to make sure we call our component handlers in a type-safe manner, this way you will have a compile error if the handler and the arguments don't match, it will also allow using handlers without setting a name.
+        In Kotlin, we can use extensions to make sure we call our component handlers in a type-safe manner.
+        This way, you will have a compiler error if the handler and the arguments don't match, it will also allow using handlers without setting a name.

         This can only be used when the input argument types matches the handler parameter types.